 Always intersted in drawing, especially technical drawing, the techniques have developed over the years, moving from pen and ink onto computer graphic systems.

-Always looking for subjects travelling across the UK visiting museums researching aircraft.
+Always looking for subjects travelling across the UK and Europe visiting aircraft, simulators and museums researching aircraft.

 Cockpit and aircraft profile drawings are always in development, below are the two latest developed drawings.